 Examples of driving illegally include:

-- Driving alone on a provisional licence.
+- Driving alone on a provisional license.

-- Driving while disqualified
+- Driving while disqualified.

-- Driving a stolen vehicle
+- Driving a stolen vehicle.

 - Driving while under the influence of drugs or alcohol.